Immigration Rights & Resources

 To ensure compliance and protect your workforce, consider the following proactive measures:

-Establish Workplace Policies: Develop clear internal procedures for responding to ICE, including a designated point of contact for immigration enforcement issues.
+• Establish Workplace Policies: Develop clear internal procedures for responding to ICE, including a designated point of contact for immigration enforcement issues.
+Designate immigration compliance officers and train staff on warrant verification procedures.

-Work with Legal Experts: Consult an immigration attorney to review your policies and ensure your business is compliant with federal and state laws.
+• Work with Legal Experts: Consult an immigration attorney to review your policies and ensure your business is compliant with federal and state laws.
+Given the current enforcement environment, establish relationships with immigration attorneys before any ICE contact occurs.

 FAQs for Businesses